Non-resident landlords have UK withholding tax deducted from rental property income.

 You then complete a UK self assessment tax return (SATR) in order to reclaim overpaid tax or calculate underpaid tax, depending on your other income and circumstances.

 You can apply to HMRC to get your rent paid to you gross, by completing form NRL1i (NRL2i for companies and NRL3i for trusts).
 If HMRC agree to gross payments, you then pay any tax due through your UK SATR.

 If you own UK residential property, or if you would like to know more about the non-resident landlord scheme or gross payment status, please contact Tax Innovations on 01962 856 990 or email@example.com.

-We offer a free initial consultation so should you wish to talk to us please call us on 01962 856 990 or visit our contact page.
+We offer a free initial consultation so should you wish to discuss your tax requirements as a non-resident landlord please call us on 01962 856 990 or visit our contact page.